 Shine — an inclusive business network for our LGBTQ2+ community - is all about breaking down barriers of difference and connecting people.
 Shine celebrates that we’re all unique, regardless of our sexuality, race, gender, religion or ability, and promotes an inclusive, diverse and respectful work environment.
 It works to strengthen our presence in the LGBTQ2+ community as the distinctive firm and employer of choice and to identify business development opportunities in the community at large.

 The Latin Inclusion Network seeks to develop and strengthen relationships with the ever-growing Latin American business community.
 The group works to form professional and personal networks that supports our people, markets and community strategies.

 Women's Inclusion Network is a resource for our Canadian women and all our colleagues interested in gender diversity and topics relevant to working women.
 By sharing ideas and talking about issues, Women's Inclusion Network helps foster an inclusive work environment that maximizes the talent of our women.

 The South Asian Business Inclusion Network is a supportive and inclusive group providing South Asian professionals with an opportunity to build relationships within PwC and the ever-growing South Asian business community.
 It focuses on developing and strengthening relationships with our people, clients and other contacts in the Canadian South Asian business community.

 PwC Canada is proud to have launched the Differently Abled Wellness Network (DAWN).
 DAWN aims to raise awareness around physical and learning disabilities, mental health, and other wellness matters.
 DAWN is open to all PwC staff and partners across the country, who are committed to eliminating the stigma of mental health and celebrating the abilities of all.

-At PwC, we value you as an employee and want to provide the necessary resources to help retain and support all new or experienced parents.
-Our value of “care” encourages us to create a community of support and guidance, and so, we have introduced a new group - Parents @ PwC: A parental leave and buddy program to help you prepare for your return back to work and to help make your transition successful.
+At PwC, we want to provide the necessary resources to help retain and support all new or experienced parents.
+Our value of “care” encourages us to create a community of support and guidance, and Parents @ PwC is a parental leave and buddy program to help you prepare for your return back to work and to make your transition successful.